-The COC has received various reports (both written and oral), including, but not limited to, the District's Measure S Five-Year Plan, Measure S budget, and Measure S Technology Plan, and has received written and oral updates and reports on expenditures relating to the Measure S Bond funds.
+The COC has received various reports (both written and oral), including, but not limited to, the Measure S budget, the Measure S Technology Plan, has toured classrooms, and has received written and oral updates and reports on expenditures relating to the Measure S Bond funds.
 Those reports and documents are briefly described in the Minutes of meetings, as described above.